dake-li/lp_var_simul/README.md

 Matlab code for large-scale simulation studies of impulse response estimators, including Local Projections (LPs), Vector Autoregressions (VARs), and several variants of these

 **Reference:**
-Li, Dake, Mikkel Plagborg-Møller, and Christian K. Wolf (2021), "Local Projections vs. VARs: Lessons From Thousands of DGPs", https://scholar.princeton.edu/mikkelpm/lp_var_simul (paper + online supplement)
+Li, Dake, Mikkel Plagborg-Møller, and Christian K. Wolf (2021), "Local Projections vs. VARs: Lessons From Thousands of DGPs"

 Tested in: Matlab R2020a on Windows 10 PC (64-bit)